realworldocaml/book/book/maps-and-hashtables/README.md

 - : bool = false
 ```

+\noindent
+As you can see, polymorphic compare produces a result, but it's not
+the result we want.

-This can cause real and quite subtle bugs.
-If, for example, you use a map
+The abstraction-breaking nature of polymorphic compare can cause real
+and quite subtle bugs.
+If, for example, if you build a map whose keys
+are sets (which have the same issues with polymorphic compare that
-whose keys contain sets, then the map built with the polymorphic comparator
+maps do), then the map built with the polymorphic comparator will
-will behave incorrectly, separating out keys that should be aggregated
+behave incorrectly, separating out keys that should be aggregated
 together.
-Even worse, it will work sometimes and fail others; since if the
+Even worse, it will work some of the times and fail other
-sets are built in a consistent order, then they will work as expected, but
+times, since if the sets are built in a consistent order, then they
-once the order changes, the behavior will change.
+will work as expected, but once the order changes, the behavior will
+change.

 :::